About

 What's an Omega Home?
 It's a home that's:

-• designed for and totally focused on non-medical care at the end of life
+• designed for and focused on non-medical care at the end of life

 • in a collaborative working relationship with the resident’s hospice (medical) care team